apurba-biswas/dask-geop-sm/README.md

 See [AWS repo](https://github.com/aws-samples/sagemaker-studio-custom-image-samples) for more examples.

+Examples were run in Cloud9 for easy AWS authentication, though not necessary

 Below is the skeleton

 Coiled is used to create the conda-docker image hosted on ECR.